 What is the Difference Between Strict Liability and Product Liability?

 Strict liability refers to injuries or losses that are the result of the use of a product that is so dangerous that there could be no legal argument as to its inherent dangerousness.
 For example, consumers that purchase certain chemicals and explosives do not need to prove negligence in injury cases, as long as they can show that even with reasonable care, the product they used was still inherently dangerous.

 Product liability, on the other hand, refers to holding a seller or manufacturer of a product liable for injuries and losses stemming from the use of that item.
-However, this differs from strict liability because it requires the injured party to show negligence on the part of the defendant, whether that be from a type of defect found in the item, or improper labelling of harmful products.
-Contact the Philadelphia product liability lawyers at the Law Office of Jared S. Zafran to discuss the differences.
+However, this differs from strict liability because it requires the injured party to show negligence on the part of the defendant, whether that be from a type of defect found in the item, or improper labeling of harmful products.
+Contact the Philadelphia product liability lawyers at The Law Office of Jared S. Zafran, LLC to discuss the differences.

 What is the Statute of Limitations on Product Liability?

 The statute of limitations for product liability claims varies between states.
 All states have a limitation of at least one year, but some vary from two to up to four or five.
 In Pennsylvania, the statute of limitations is two years.